 A number of tiny wires are bundled together to produce a single thick conductor in the Multi-strand wires.
 Compared to single-strand wires with the same cross-sectional surface, multistrand wires are more pliable.
 When you require a greater resistance to metal fatigue, the multistranded wires come in handy.

-For multi-strand cables the rigidity of single-strand wires is not appropriate, as with circuit boards, multi-strand wires are utilized.
+For multi-strand cables, the rigidity of single-strand wires is not appropriate.
+As with circuit boards, multi-strand wires are utilized where flexibility and durability are important.

-Because of the skin effect, which occurs when current passes over the wire’s outer surfaces, single-strand cables are more likely to lose power.
-Since each strand’s surface area is more important than that of a single strand, multi-strand wires can lessen the skin effect.
+Because of the skin effect—when current passes over the wire’s outer surfaces—single-strand cables are more likely to lose power.
+Multi-strand wires lessen this effect since each strand offers more surface area for current flow.

 Because of the spaces between the various strands, a multi-strand wire has a greater overall diameter than a single-strand wire with the same electrical resistance and current capacity.